catseye/tideay/README.markdown

     ship with some, but you'd have to install them yourself.
 The rewriting maps could be among them, so you could override the builtin rewrite rules with your own.
 But the builtin ones could also be plugins, in a dir in the distribution... which tideay also reads... or something.
+But then, this is *my* editor, so, why?
+If someone else wants to fork it, that's great, and they can just make the changes to their fork.
+I dunno.
 *   VTE widget.
 For...
 I don't know.
 The thing is, the shell commands do not stream their output, and if you say, like, `nano` Ctrl+Enter, it's your funeral.
 So maybe the commands could be run in a terminal pane,